4004km, 47,895m, 22 days - 1 rest day, how hard can it be?

 The Support

-Keeping bodies and more specifically our legs going will be Scott Cornish, an experienced sports therapist, masseur and bike fitter - Perform Unbound based out of Chamonix.
-Scott is an endurance cyclist himself, so knows all about the pains and aches we will endure.
-He worked his magic on us in the TdW and he is on board again this time.
+Keeping bodies and more specifically our teams legs going will be Scott Cornish, an experienced sports therapist, masseur and bike fitter - Perform Unbound based out of Chamonix.
+Scott is an endurance cyclist himself, so knows all about the pains and aches the team will endure.
+He worked his magic with us in the TdW and he is on board again this time.

 Thanks Scott!!